greenwoodcm/EasyFacebookPhotoPicker/README.md

 EasyFacebookPhotoPicker
 =======================

-iOS modal view for selecting photos from a user's albums
+iOS modal view for selecting photos from a user's albums.
+Allows the caller to specify a delegate as well as the maximum number of pictures the user can select.
+The delegate receives a message containing the selected set of FBGraphObjects when the user has finished selecting their photos.

 Usage
 =====